trilitech/tezos-developer-docs/docs/overview/index.md

 To start using and developing on Tezos, see [Tutorials](../tutorials).

+For more details on installing, using, or contributing, to the platform, see the Octez documentation at https://tezos.gitlab.io/index.html.

-For learning material about the platform, see https://opentezos.com.
+For interactive learning material (including exercises) about Tezos concepts, the underlying technology, application development, and the ecosystem, see https://opentezos.com.

 For other sources of information, see [Other resources and technical support](./resources).